 How does GDPR affect event marketers?

-As you go about planning, marketing and hosting an event, you’ll likely be collecting and using a lot of personal data: about your attendees, your speakers, and other event stakeholders.
+As you go about planning, marketing and hosting an event, you’ll likely be collecting and using a lot of personal data.
+This data may be about your attendees, your speakers, and other event stakeholders.
 Information like names, job titles, emails, even dietary preferences!
 All of this is data that will fall under the umbrella of the GDPR as of May 25, 2018.
 And the GDPR has some pretty specific requirements about the circumstances under which you can collect and use that data.

 The GDPR identifies two key roles related to the collection, processing and usage of personal data: the Data Controller and the Data Processor.
 As the event’s organizer, you are a Data Controller.
 You decide and are responsible for communicating the purpose for which you are collecting personal data from attendees, speakers, and any other event participants.
 Any event technology providers that you employ will typically act as Data Processors in the context of your business relationship.

 Let’s bust some myths right off the bat.
 Some of you may be hoping you can get away with turning a blind eye because your business doesn’t operate in the European Union.
-Or that you can ensure your compliance with the GDPR by guaranteeing you work only with event technology providers that can verify they are GDPR compliant.
+Or that you can ensure your compliance with the GDPR.
+You might do this by guaranteeing you work only with event technology providers that can verify they are GDPR compliant.

 Unfortunately, neither is true.
 More on that to come, but the GDPR’s impact is global, and ensuring compliance goes beyond choosing the right event technologies.
 It includes the activities you carry out every day as part of your job.